brainey421/badjgraph/README.md

 ## BADJBLK Format

 BADJBLK stands for "BADJ block."
-BADJBLK format is similar to BADJ format, but it includes metadeta that effectively splits the graph into blocks.
+A graph in BADJBLK format includes metadeta that effectively splits a BADJ graph into blocks of size BLOCKLEN (graph.h).
-By default, the size of each block is 16MB, but this can be modified with the BLOCKLEN macro in "graph.h."
-The "partition" program converts a BADJ graph to BADJBLK format:
+Partitioning a BADJ graph into a BADJBLK graph allows multithreaded computations that divide the blocks among NTHREADS (graph.h) threads.

         $ ./partition
         Usage: ./partition [BADJ graph]

-Partitioning a BADJ graph into BADJBLK format allows parallelized computation in which each thread performs computation on certain blocks in the graph.
-By default, the number of threads is 8, but this can be modified with the NTHREADS macro in "graph.h."

 ## Streaming BADJBLK Graphs